 A-1.5 Top up the fuel tank, if necessary, preferably in the evening, after day’s work to avoid condensation.

-Warning: Be sure to close the fuel tank after refueling
+Warning: Be sure to close the fuel tank after refueling.

 A-1.6 Drain the water collected in the water separator (if fitted) by opening drain shutoff-valve and then close drain shutoff-valve.